samerzmd/AndroidChangeLanguageProblem/README.md

 # Android Change Language Problem
+see the stackoverflow question [here] (http://stackoverflow.com/questions/36281616/changing-languages-in-app-with-the-new-support-libraries) for more informaiton about the problem

 this sample shows that the new android support libraries disallowed changing the language in runtime